Cloud Runtime Protection Overview for Modern Application Security Practices

 API ExploitsUnauthorized data accessContinuous monitoring

-As cyber risks grow, cloud runtime protection has become a core part of advanced threat detection and data protection strategies.
+As cyber risks increase, cloud runtime protection has become a core part of advanced threat detection and data protection strategies.

 Recent Updates and Trends (2025)

-In 2025, organizations are increasingly adopting Cloud-Native Application Protection Platforms (CNAPP).
-These platforms combine runtime protection, vulnerability management, and compliance monitoring into a single framework.
+One major trend is the rise of Cloud-Native Application Protection Platforms (CNAPP).
+These platforms combine runtime protection, vulnerability management, and compliance monitoring into a unified framework.

-Governments and regulators have also strengthened cloud security expectations, especially for critical infrastructure and financial services sectors.
+Governments and regulators are also strengthening cloud security expectations, especially for critical sectors like finance and infrastructure.

 Laws and Policies Affecting Cloud Runtime Protection

-In India, the Information Technology Act, 2000 and subsequent amendments outline cybersecurity responsibilities for organizations handling sensitive data.
-The Digital Personal Data Protection Act, 2023 further strengthens requirements for safeguarding personal information.
+In India, the Information Technology Act, 2000 defines cybersecurity responsibilities.
+The Digital Personal Data Protection Act, 2023 further strengthens requirements for protecting personal data.

 • Rapid detection of security incidents